New Zealand Warriors: Another Grand Final and the dawn of Shaun Johnson – 2011

-Grand Final Hangover – 2012
+Grand Final hangover – 2012

 2012 was meant to promise so much for the Warriors following their grand final appearance of 2011.
 A new coach with a successful track record in Brian 'Bluey' McClennan, a stable squad and strong public support indicated that 2012 could have been the year they finally broke their premiership duck.
 The season again kicked off with a home game at Eden Park, with a strong crowd of 37,502 witnessing the Warriors go down 20–26 to Manly in a grand final rematch.
 The match was perhaps an indication of things to come, with the Warriors performing strongly on attack but being let down by weak defence at crucial stages which ultimately cost them the match.

 The season did not improve much from that point, with the Warriors failing to find any semblance of consistency throughout the season.
 There were some highs, such as their 44–22 drubbing of South Sydney, but these were far outweighed by the deep lows.
 Their season is best summed up by a dismal month of football between Rounds 20 and 23.
 The Warriors surrendered 19- and 18-nil leads in succession and lost (a first in the history of the game), before leaking 97 points in their next two defeats.
 In the process they lost all semblance of a quality rugby league team.

 Injuries were not kind to the Warriors, with the side using 29 players over the course of the season – the second highest of any team in the NRL.
 The Warriors season unravelled over the latter rounds.
 Ultimately Brian McClennan was sacked with three rounds remaining, with assistant coach Tony Iro taking over the reins for the final two rounds.
 The change of coach did not result in a change of fortunes however, as the Warriors limped out of the season with an eight match long losing streak – a club record.

 Following a lengthy search for a new coach former Penrith and Canberra boss Matthew Elliott was appointed as head coach in October 2012.

 A year under Matt Elliott – 2013

 Another horror start for the Warriors in 2013 as they win just 2 of their opening 10 games.
 The Warriors came back into finals contention winning 7 games out of 8 including a 56–18 win against the Brisbane Broncos in Brisbane.
 As finals approached the Warriors ended with just 2 wins from their remaining 6 games to see them finish the season 11th.
 In Round 10, on 18 May the Warriors lost 6–62 to the Penrith Panthers which was their largest ever loss in the club's history.
 Captain Simon Mannering won the club's Player of the year and Ngani Laumape won Rookie of the year.

-In September, after months of speculation, the Warriors confirmed the signing of former Man of Steel winner Sam Tomkins on a three year deal from English club Wigan Warriors for a record transfer fee of $1,000,000 NZD.
+In September, after months of speculation, the Warriors confirmed the signing of former Man of Steel winner Sam Tomkins on a three-year deal from English club Wigan Warriors for a record transfer fee of $NZ1,000,000.